PainlessDeath09/SerialPortCommunicator/README.md

 # SerialPortCommunicator
- A WPF Application that can read and write inputs and outputs to serial and COM ports
+ A barebones WPF Application that can read and write inputs and outputs to serial and COM ports<br>
+ Pre Alpha, will break if you push too hard